Healy Slough, Scanlon Slough, Ogden Slip

 Board of Education.

 The Board of Education met last evening.
-It was decided to name the new school to be erected at the corner of Thirty-first and Wallace streets the Heal School, in honor of the late Robert Healy.
+It was decided to name the new school to be erected at the corner of Thirty-first and Wallace streets the Healy School, in honor of the late Robert Healy.

 Leave a Reply